babatundeladega/social-network-flask-bootstrap/README.md

 the value of `Authorization` when making requests to a **User**'s child resources (ex.
 Notifications, Messages)

+Only one of the above should be sent per request.

 ## Usage
-This project will be deployed on Heroku later on, so developers would only need to integrate with the API, but currently
+This project will be deployed on Heroku later on, so developers would only need to integrate with the API, but currently you could
 + Git clone and modify as you wish. *For an out-of-box experience, edit only instance/config.py!*